How To Make Your Own Custom Family T-shirts

 Follow the steps above in steps 5 and 6.
 Iron the bow along with the remaining designs unto your T-shirt.
 Remove the remaining plastic backing from the bow.

-Overall I do hope that this blog will inspire you to create your own unique family T-shirts as well.
+Overall I do hope that this blog will inspire you to make your own unique custom family T-shirts as well.

 Did you find the strategies listed in this article helpful?
 What were some of your favorite tips?
 How have they worked for you?
 Leave a comment below, I’d love to know what you think.